History of the Arizona Cardinals: Arizona years (1988–present)

-Early years (1988–89)
+Early years (1988–93)

-On January 15, 1988, Bidwill announced his intention to move to Arizona.
+On January 15, 1988, Bill Bidwill announced his intention to move to Arizona.
 On March 15, 1988, the NFL team owners voted to allow Bidwill to move the Cardinals from St. Louis to Phoenix for the 1988 NFL season.
 The team became the Phoenix Cardinals.
 They planned to play at Arizona State University's Sun Devil Stadium in Tempe temporarily, while a new stadium was being built.
 But the savings and loan crisis derailed financing for the stadium, and the Cardinals played at Arizona State for 18 years.

 The Cardinals had missed the playoffs by a single game in their final season in St. Louis, and for much of the 1988 season they were poised to make the playoffs.
 At the end of week 11, they were 7–4 and in first place in the NFC East.
 However, they dropped their final five games to finish 7–9.

+Bottom of the East

-They got off to another strong start in 1989, with road victories over the Detroit Lions and Seattle Seahawks, then suffered a rash of injuries.
+The team got off to another strong start in 1989, with road victories over the Detroit Lions and Seattle Seahawks, then suffered a rash of injuries.
 With five games to go in the season, Gene Stallings, who had followed the team from St. Louis, announced his plans to retire at the end of the season.
 But general manager Larry Wilson ordered Stallings to leave immediately, and named running backs coach Hank Kuhlmann as interim coach.
 The team lost its last five games to finish 5–11 – the first of four straight 11-loss seasons.

-Bugel era (1990–1993)

-Joe Bugel, the architect of the Redskins' famous "Hogs" offensive line in the 1980s, coached the Cardinals from 1990 to 1993, usually finishing last in the dominant NFC East, which produced the Super Bowl winner in each of those seasons (Giants in '90, Redskins '91, Cowboys '92–93).
+Joe Bugel, the architect of the Redskins' famous "Hogs" offensive line in the 1980s, coached the Cardinals from 1990 to 1993, usually finishing last in the dominant NFC East, which produced the Super Bowl winner in each of those seasons (Giants in 1990, Redskins in 1991, and the Cowboys in 1992–1993).
 Bugel's first three teams finished 5–11 in 1990 and 4–12 in both 1991 and 1992 before improving to 7–9 in 1993.
 During the 1993 season, the Cardinals outscored their opponents by 57 points, but suffered eight losses by seven points or less, five of those setbacks coming to playoff teams.
 A three-game winning streak to close the season, including a 17–6 triumph over the playoff-bound Giants, was not enough to save Bugel's job.

-Ryan era (1994–95)
+Adopting Arizona and first playoff push (1994-98)

 In March 1994, Bill Bidwill bowed to fan preference and renamed the team the Arizona Cardinals.
 Bidwill had rebuffed earlier entreaties, citing the NFL's tradition of team names that identified home cities – even though the Cardinals did not actually play in Phoenix, and that the Minnesota Vikings and New England Patriots were longstanding exceptions (also, the Carolina Panthers were set to start play the following year).
 The rest of the NFL owners quickly approved the name change.